 django-machina) that had been using

 django-haystack for search.
-They merged a pull request for PostgreSQL fulltext search 3 months ago.
-Seems to have been relatively simple for them to do.
-Perhaps
+They seriously considered a pull request for PostgreSQL fulltext search 3 months ago but did not merge it in the end.
+The issue remains unresolved for

 Sentiment analysis is independent of the storage technology.
 It uses natural language processing, text analysis, and computational linguistics to systematically identify, extract, quantify, and study affective states and subjective information.